 Once the awards presentation begins, all results of the tournament are considered fair and final.
 All decisions made by the Tournament Rules Committee with regards to protest or truth verification examinations are final.

 The Tournament Rules Committee reserves the right to call the tournament for any weather related or safety related issue.
-If Saturday May 4 is determined to be “not fishable”, the tournament will be held Sunday, May 5, 2013.
+Five teams entered in the tournament will be contacted by the tournament committee to get their input on the weather and majority decision will rule.
+If Saturday May 9 is determined “not fishable”, the tournament may be held Sunday, May 10, 2015.
 Entry fees are not refundable.

-Anglers 15 years old and younger will compete in the junior angler division for prizes.
-Prizes will be awarded, but no cash prizes will be paid in the junior angler division.
+Junior Division: Anglers 15 years old and younger will compete in the junior angler division.
+Prizes will be awarded, but no cash prizes.
 NO EXCEPTIONS.
-Anglers 16 years and older will compete in the adult division for cash prizes.
+Anglers 16 years and older will compete in the adult division.

 2nd Place - 25% 3rd Place – 15% 4th Place - 10% 5th Place – 5%

-TWT (Tournament within a Tournament) There will NOT be an official Tournament within a Tournament as a part of this event.
-All cash and merchandise awards will be made to the tournament entrant(s) and a valid SSN is required to receive awards.
-Anglers must be present at awards ceremony to receive awards
+Awards: All cash and merchandise awards will be made to the tournament entrant(s) and a valid SSN is required to receive awards.
+Anglers must be present at awards ceremony to receive awards.